Can my firm join AILA?

 AILA Membership is strictly with individuals, not firms, organizations, or other groups of people.
 Even single-attorney firms are inherently ineligible for AILA membership.
 The reasoning for this restriction is in the eligibility requirements for AILA Membership:

-- is licensed to practice law and is a member in good standing of the bar of any state or territory of the United States or the District of Columbia or, on June 14, 2007, was an active, approved member of the association and who thereafter has maintained that membership and eligibility for it under these by-laws without interruption; or
+bar of any state or territory of the United States or the District of Columbia; - was an active, approved Member of the Association and has maintained

-These membership requirements could only apply to an individual, not firms, organizations, or other groups of people.
+These membership requirements could only apply to an individual, not to firms, organizations, or other groups of people.

 Contact Membership@AILA.org for more information.